-Enter contributions made to a SIMPLE IRA during 2009.
+Enter contributions, including deferrals, made to a SIMPLE IRA during 2010.
+Trustees and issuers are not responsible for reporting the year for which SIMPLE contributions are made.
 Do not include contributions to a SIMPLE 401(k) plan.
-A distribution from one SIMPLE IRA rolled over to another SIMPLE IRA is reported in box 2
+A distribution from one SIMPLE IRA rolled over to another SIMPLE IRA is reported in box 2.